Mardi Gras Indians: Culture

 Mardi Gras Indians in 2007 play music using African drums and tambourines on "Super Sunday".

 Experts generally agree that Mardi Gras Indian culture is a combination of African, Caribbean, Indigenous, and European influences, which underwent a process of creolization and syncretism in New Orleans.
 For instance, the beadwork, drumbeats, and aprons worn by Mardi Gras Indians resembles the cultures of West and Central Africa.
 The masking of the Mardi Gras Indians resembles West African masquerade ceremonies and warrior dances, but also draws on Indigenous motifs.
 The closest comparisons are between Caribbean carnival cultures—some scholars have even suggested New Orleans should be considered part of the pan-Caribbean region because of its shared heritage.
 (Note: "The origins of this tradition, which has striking parallels in the Caribbean, especially in Trinidad, have yet to be conclusively documented.
 The 'Indian' tradition is also cited as another instance of New Orleans' status as the northern frontier of Caribbean culture.")

 Black masking traditions were sustained by African Americans despite colonialism, slavery, Black Codes, and racism.
 (Note: Harrison-Nelson notes the similar cultural practices of Mardi Gras Indians and West Africans in the music, polyrhythms, and regalia.
 She says: "I would say this tradition is an African-American community neighborhood-based tradition that often uses a Native American motif, which includes the feather headdresses and beadwork.
 But basically, everything else about it is West African.")
 After the French required Black people to convert to Catholicism, African and Christian religious traditions were combined to continue traditional practices from African religions without notice.
 For enslaved and free Africans in the Americas, this included singing, dancing, drumming, and wearing masks and costumes at carnival.
-In its early history, masking culture resembled the all-male West African secret masquerade societies practiced among the Igbo and Yoruba.
+In New Orleans early history, African culture resembled the all-male West African secret masquerade societies practiced among the Igbo and Yoruba.
 As Black people continued to practice their traditional cultures, they also incorporated Native American and Caribbean elements, in turn creating the diverse Black masking carnival traditions in the diaspora and in New Orleans.